 The Joy is best for crafters just starting out, those that do not have room for a bigger machine, and those that want a second machine to complement their Maker or Explorer Models.

 The Cricut Maker is their premium cutting machine.
 It has the look of the Explorer range, but it is a complete re-design.
-The Maker comes with upgraded features, which is why it costs most of the three models.
+The Maker comes with several upgraded features, which is why it costs most of the three models.

 It features a small rotary blade that cuts unbonded fabric, which means you won’t have to use a stabilizer when cutting as you do with the Explore range.
 Crafters working with felt will also love the Cricut Maker because it produces a beautiful and clean-cut on felt.

 The Maker also comes with a knife blade that can cut through some thick and heavy materials like leather, canvas, and balsa wood.
 It can cut materials up to 2.4mm thick.
 The scoring wheel of the maker makes easy work of scoring many different types of materials and is a vast improvement on the Stylus.

 The maker is designed to use interchangeable tools, which means you can upgrade the capabilities of the machine without needing to replace the whole machine.
 It will even work with future tools!
 You have a machine capable of doing things in the future it can’t do now.
 Cricut has released a range of tools for the Maker and plans to release more in the future.

 The Maker comes with an MSRP of $399, however, you can get it here for $329 (at the time of writing – click here for today’s price).
 It may sound a bit expensive but it is the best Cricut machine out there and worth every penny.
 It is ideal for the pro or avid crafter, sewing fanatic, or woodworker.
 It will make your projects fun and easy to work on.